readium/architecture/proposals/000-streamer-api.md

   * Whether the path points to a directory.
   * This can be used to open exploded publication archives.
   * **Warning:** This should not be called from the UI thread.

+### `Publication.OpeningError` Enum

+Errors occurring while opening a Publication.

+* `UnsupportedFormat`
+  * The file format could not be recognized by any parser.
+* `NotFound`
+  * The publication file was not found on the file system.
+* `ParsingFailed(Error)`
+  * The publication parser failed with the given underlying error.
+* `Forbidden(Error?)`
+  * We're not allowed to open the publication at all, for example because it expired.
+* `Unavailable(Error?)`
+  * The publication can't be opened at the moment, for example because of a networking error.
+  * This error is generally temporary, so the operation may be retried or postponed.
+* `IncorrectCredentials`
+  * The provided credentials are incorrect and we can't open the publication in a `restricted` state (e.g. for a password-protected ZIP).

 ### `Publication.ServicesBuilder` Class